 - Activities related to obtaining United States citizenship

 - Documented health-care appointments or recognized services for the student or a child of the student – the student must have attended school at some point during the day in order to not be counted absent – a note from the health-care provider must be submitted upon the student’s arrival or return to campus

 - For students in the conservatorship (custody) of the state,

 - Mental health or therapy appointments; or

 - Court-ordered family visitations or any other court-ordered activity provided it is not practicable to schedule the student’s participation in the activity outside of school hours

 If a student does not bring a note back for any absence or the parent note limit has already been met, that absence will be unexcused.
 Per district policy, if an absence is unexcused, the student will earn a zero for any assignments or assessments missed.

-Questions regarding the absence policy or a student’s absence may be directed to Emily Moon, Attendance/Registrar in the school office.
+Questions regarding the absence policy or a student’s absence may be directed to Elizabeth Cline, Attendance/Registrar in the school office.